 “Retirement may be looked upon either as a prolonged holiday or as a rejection, a being thrown on to the scrap-heap.”

-Making an Adjustment to this Myth of Retirement
+Making an Adjustment — Is Retirement A Myth

 For those caught up with feelings of uncertainty and uneasiness to their new experience of being retired, there are some practical things that can be done.
 First, realize that all is okay right this very moment.
 All our power has always been and is now in the Present Moment.
 Everything is okay in spite of any weird thoughts and feelings we may experience.